Manuel Herz: Career

-He was the head of research and teaching at ETH Studio Basel: Contemporary City Institute and teaches at Harvard University’s Graduate School of Design with Jacques Herzog and Pierre de Meuron.
+He served as head of research and teaching at ETH Studio Basel: Contemporary City Institute and teaches at Harvard University’s Graduate School of Design with Jacques Herzog and Pierre de Meuron.
 From 2015 to 2020 he was professor of urban and territorial design at the University of Basel.

 Herz has published extensively on issues of diaspora and architecture.
-Currently, he is researching planning strategies of refugee camps and the dilemma of humanitarian action."
+He is researching planning strategies of refugee camps and the dilemma of humanitarian action."
+He has written on Jewish architecture in Germany and taught at the Bartlett School of Architecture in London and KTH Stockholm.

+He has received prizes and awards.